Kaizando

 Where the post was

-It must be incredibly tough for the postman to go up and down these stairs every day!
+The postman who has to go up and down these stairs every day must have a really tough job!

 Arrived at the inner sanctuary!